pagopa/interop-be-signalhub-qa-tests/README.md

 `pnpm test:pull`

-If you want execute just specific test you can use `pnpm test:tags "@some_useful_tag"`
+If you want execute just specific test you can use `pnpm test:tags "@some_useful_tag"`.

 ## <a name="enviroment"></a>Environment and enviroment variables